 Red Wings: Detroit has lost its past three games, against divisional opponents, and its past two via shootout.
 Its 2-1 shootout loss to the Tampa Bay Lightning on Thursday left the teams tied for third place in the Atlantic, seven points behind the first-place Boston Bruins.
 The Red Wings are 6-3-2 since losing seven straight games.

 Detroit's 14th ranked defense has improved.
 The Red Wings have allowed two or fewer regulation goals in their past four games.

 Who's hot: Penguins forward Sidney Crosby, who leads the NHL with 44 points, has scored at least one point in 13 of his past 16 games.
 Forward Evgeni Malkin's 10-game point streak was snapped against New Jersey.
 Forward Chris Kunitz leads Pittsburgh with 17 goals and has scored six in his past seven games. … Red Wings forward Pavel Datsyuk has scored three points in his past three games (two goals, one assist).
 Forward Johan Franzen has three assists in his past two games.

-Injury report: Scuderi (ankle) and forward Tanner Glass (hand) are expected to return to practice in the next 3-5 days, Penguins coach Dan Bylsma said.
-Orpik (head) and Martin (broken leg), and forwards Beau Bennett (wrist/hand) and Andrew Ebbett (ankle) are out. … Detroit goalie Jimmy Howard (knee) is expected to miss 2-4 weeks with an MCL sprain sustained during practice Wednesday.
+Injury report: Scuderi (broken ankle) and forward Tanner Glass (broken hand) are expected to return to practice in the next 3-5 days, Penguins coach Dan Bylsma said on Thursday.
+Orpik (concussion) and Martin (broken leg), and forwards Beau Bennett (wrist/hand) and Andrew Ebbett (broken ankle) are out. … Detroit goalie Jimmy Howard (knee) is expected to miss 2-4 weeks with an MCL sprain sustained during practice Wednesday.
 Forwards Henrik Zetterberg (back), Darren Helm (shoulder) and Stephen Weiss (groin), and defenseman Danny DeKeyser (shoulder) are out.